Three Hardness Results for Graph Similarity Problems: Introduction

 Very recent work by Gervens et al.~\cite{grohe_similarity} studies the computational complexity of graph similarity problems, and builds a theoretical framework for studying such problems.
 This includes some precise definition of graph metrics as well as analysing the metrics from matrix norms that are commonly used in graph theory.
 These metrics are all based on minimising some measure $\mu$ of `mismatch' between two graphs, which can be seen as the discrepancy between the graphs for a given alignment.
 The edit distance can be classed as such a metric.
-Indeed, for a bijection $\pi:V(G)\rightarrow V(H)$, let $G^\pi$ be the image of $G$ under $\pi$, and $\mu_\edit(G^\pi,H)$ the number of edges $(u,v)$ of $G$ for which $\pi$ is not a local isomorphism; that is, $\left(\pi(u),\pi(v)\right)$ is an edge if, and only if, $(u,v)$ is not an edge.
+Indeed, for a bijection $\pi:V(G)\rightarrow V(H)$, let $G^\pi$ be the image of $G$ under $\pi$, and the define the \emph{edit norm} $\mu_\edit(G^\pi,H)$ to be the number of edges $(u,v)$ of $G$ for which $\pi$ is not a local isomorphism; that is, $\left(\pi(u),\pi(v)\right)$ is an edge if, and only if, $(u,v)$ is not an edge.
 Then the edit distance $\delta_\edit(G,H)$ is given by the minimum value of $\mu_\edit(G^\pi,H)$ over all bijections $\pi$.
 In a more abstract sense, this can be seen as minimising the number of edges in the \emph{mismatch graph} $G^\pi-H$, a signed graph whose adjacency matrix is given by the difference between the adjacency matrix of $G^\pi$ and that of $H$.
 The other graph metrics analysed in \cite{grohe_similarity} also consist in minimising some property of a mismatch graph.
-In particular, they consider the $\ell_p$-\emph{operator norm} of the signed and unsigned versions of the mismatch graph as a measure for mismatch.
-The main difference between these metrics and the edit distance is that the value of the former can be estimated by the maximum degree of the mismatch graph, hence a \emph{local} property, whereas the latter seems to rely mostly on \emph{global} properties of the mismatch graph.
-Nonetheless, these metrics all give rise to \NP-hard similarity problems, and the strategies to prove the hardness result are strikingly similar; that is, by reducing the \NP-hard Hamiltonian cycle problem on $3$-regular graphs to the similarity problem between a $3$-regular graph and a cycle of the same order.
-A natural question arising from these proofs is whether \NP-hardness still holds when considering the similarity problem on pairs of graphs harder to distinguish isomorphism-wise than, say, a $3$-regular graph and a cycle.
-In fact, the main question motivating this paper is the following: \begin{displayquote} \emph{ Are there classes of graphs where some notion of similarity can be used as an efficient approximation of isomorphism?} \end{displayquote} Put otherwise, we ask whether there are classes of graphs whose isomorphism is hard to decide but one can decide in polynomial time whether $\delta(G,H)\leq t$ for some metric $\delta$ and threshold $t$ (which could be constant or, for example, a function of the number of vertices), so we can deduce that $G$ and $H$ are not isomorphic if $\delta(G,H)>t$, and deem the test inconclusive otherwise.
-Since 3-regular graphs are distinguished from cycles using simple properties such as the number of edges or their degree sequences, the known hardness proofs for the metrics studied in \cite{grohe_similarity} do not answer the above question.
+In particular, they consider the (signed and unsigned) $\ell_p$-\emph{operator norm} and the \emph{Lovasz cut norm} of the mismatch graph as a measure for mismatch.
+In this paper we are only concerned with the edit norm and the (signed and unsigned) $\ell_p$-operator norms, which are natural generalisations of the Euclidean norm and will be formally defined in Section \ref{sec:pre}.
+The main difference between these metrics is that the value of the latter can be estimated by the maximum degree of the mismatch graph, hence a \emph{local} property, whereas the former seems to rely mostly on \emph{global} properties of the mismatch graph.
+Nonetheless, these metrics give rise to \NP-hard similarity problems, and the strategies to prove the hardness result are strikingly similar; that is, by reducing the \NP-hard Hamiltonian cycle problem on $3$-regular graphs to the similarity problem between a $3$-regular graph and a cycle of the same order.
+The hardness proof of the similarity problem associated with the Lovasz cut norm follows a different strategy \cite{grohe_similarity} and will not be considered in this paper.